hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 1. Run ``git status`` and you'll see that git is ready for you to permanently commit your changes (1 deleted file).
 1. Run ``git commit -m 'Deleted an SC Codes related README file'``
 1. To push this commit up to the GitHub fork repository you now need to run ``git push``

-###Steps to Continue
 1. Go back to your fork page on GitHub and refresh the page.
 You should no longer see the deleted file and you should notice your commit message.

+###Steps to Get the Map and Spreadsheet Working
-1. Read the main [README.md](https://github.com/codeforgreenville/leaflet-google-sheets-template/blob/master/README.md) file for details on how to create a public spreadsheet and a Leaflet map.
+1. Now, read the main [README.md](https://github.com/codeforgreenville/leaflet-google-sheets-template/blob/master/README.md) file for details on how to create a public spreadsheet and a Leaflet map.
 1. Side note: You can ignore messages like "This branch is 1 commit ahead, 1 commit behind codeforgreenville:master." on your GitHub fork page.
 This means changes were made to the project you forked.
 You're on your own now and don't need to keep in sync with the fork's origin.

 ##<a name="week10">Goals for Week 10</a>